bioagent-bench/bioagent-bench/README.md

 https://jose.theoj.org/papers/10.21105/jose.00209
 https://carpentries-lab.github.io/metagenomics-analysis/
 #### Data background
-The metagenomes that we will use were collected in Cuatro Ciénegas, in a study about the response of the Cuatro Cienegas’ bacterial community to nutrient enrichment.
+The metagenomes that we will use were collected in Cuatro Ciénegas, in a study about the response of the Cuatro Cienegas' bacterial community to nutrient enrichment.
 In this study, authors compared the differences between the microbial community in its natural, oligotrophic, phosphorus-deficient environment, a pond from the Cuatro Ciénegas Basin (CCB), and the same microbial community under a fertilization treatment.
 Sample data is Control mecocosm (JC1A) and fertilized pond (JP4D)

 ### Comparative Genomics
 https://www.ahl27.com/CompGenomicsBioc2022/articles/CompGenomicsBioc2022.html